Azer0s/flat-constitution/README.md

       1. The proposal has to be approved by the council.
          1. This has to be decided upon in unison.
          2. If the proposal is rejected, a shutdown occurs and the conflict has to be resolved.
-   3. The money within the common fund is distrubuted to the other funds by the sitting consul.
+   3. The money within the common fund is distributed to the other funds by the sitting consul.
 2. A household fund has to be established.
    1. The purpose of the household fund is the acquisition of household products such as cleaning utensils, toiletries, etc.
    2. The household fund is a transient fund.
 If the household fund is not emptied by the end of a consuls term, the remaining money has to be distributed equally between the emergency and the reserves fund.
 3. An emergency fund has to be established.
    1. The purpose of the emergency fund is to provide financial stability to the council in case of a household emergency.
 E.g.: the disbursements of a plumber in case of a pipe rupture.
 4. A reserves fund has to be established.
-   1. The purpose of the reserves fund is to provide financial aid to individual flat members in case they want to aquire an item for the flat.
+   1. The purpose of the reserves fund is to provide financial aid to individual flat members in case they want to acquire an item for the flat.
    2. The reserves fund may only be tapped if the council allows it.
       1. This has to be decided upon in unison.
 5. All invoices have to be kept.